cirosantilli/linux-cheat/net/http.md

 #headers

-##content-type
+##request

+###accept-type

+The MIME type that the client wants.

+It is possible that a single URL is able to return several types.

+In this case this field can be used to determine the requested type.

+##response

+###content-type

-Specifies Internet media type
+Specifies Internet media type (aka MIME type).

 For huge list see: <http://en.wikipedia.org/wiki/Internet_media_type#Type_text>

-Common examples:

 - text/html: browsers interprets body as html and renders it
 - text/plain: browser pastes to screen, no html rendering.
 So you will see tags like `<h1>` on screen.